Bulgaria Recognized by The New York Times as One of the “52 Places to Go in 2025”

 The article also encourages visitors to try Bulgaria’s “underrated” wines.

-The top spot on the list is occupied by “Jane Austen’s England,” chosen to commemorate the 250th anniversary of the renowned author’s birth.
+The top position on the list is held by “Jane Austen’s England,” selected to mark the 250th anniversary of the celebrated author’s birth.
+The Galápagos Islands and New York City’s museums — commemorating the 400th anniversary of New York in 2025 — follow closely behind.